Lithium: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

 The use of lithium in seborrheic dermatitis has shown beneficial effects.
 The mechanism by which lithium exerts this therapeutic effect is not well understood.
-Experimental data suggest a dose-dependent immunomodulatory effect, leading to improved anti-inflammatory immune responses.
+Experimental data suggest a dose-dependent immunomodulatory effect, leading to an improvement in anti-inflammatory immune responses.nn

 Usages associés